Colleges by Location

 Admissions

 Learning as much as possible about the institution's criteria for admission maximizes your chances of getting admitted.
-Learn some important data about admission at York College of the City University of New York.
+Discover some relevant data about admission at York College of the City University of New York.

-In 2024, the school accepted 8,413 new students.
+According to the most recent data, this institution uses standardized test scores for admission and it admitted 9,976 in 2025.
 Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores